 This One Pan Shrimp Fettucinne Alfredo makes an easy weeknight meal.
 Ready in just 30 minutes, fettuccine noodles are coated in a creamy homemade alfredo sauce and tossed with shrimp.

 Fettuccine alfredo is a family favorite.
 You’ll be surprised at how easy this one pan shrimp fettuccine alfredo comes together.

-My favorite part?
+My favorite part about one pan meals?
 Less kitchen cleanup!
 You will literally need one saute pan to make this skillet meal.
 Your shrimp, pasta, and sauce are all made in a single pan.

-Shrimp can be an expensive ingredient to keep on hand in your kitchen.
-If you prefer, you’re welcome to substitute with chicken instead.
+If you prefer, you’re welcome to substitute the shrimp in this recipe with chicken.
 Chicken alfredo makes an equally tasty and family-friendly meal.

-To substitute chicken, simply sauté cubed chicken instead of shrimp, taking care to make sure your chicken is cooked through before removing from the pan (you may need an additional 1-2 minutes per side for chicken).
+To substitute chicken, sauté cubed chicken instead of shrimp, taking care to make sure your chicken is cooked through before removing from the pan (you may need an additional 1-2 minutes per side for chicken).

-When looking for shrimp, I like to buy bags of large, peeled and deveined frozen shrimp from the grocery store when I see them on sale.
+To save time, I like to buy bags of large, peeled and deveined frozen shrimp from the grocery store.
 Large shrimp are the perfect size to toss into skillet meals or add to a salad.
-They’re also great for making kebabs to grill in the summer.

 If buying peeled and deveined shrimp, most of your work is already done.
 I like to give mine a once-over for any additional cleaning needed, and remove their tails before tossing them in my skillet.

 Shrimp tails provide a lovely presentation if you’d like to leave them on.
 Try serving your shrimp on top of or beside your pasta if you decide to leave the tails on.

-Because you are cooking the pasta in the same pan, the starch from the pasta helps to thicken the sauce.
-This is one of the many reasons that I love pasta skillet meals, because it’s so easy to make a creamy, cheesy sauce with minimal ingredients.
+Because you are cooking your pasta in the same pan, the starch from the pasta helps to thicken the sauce naturally.
+If all of the ingredients are measured properly, there should be just enough liquid to cook your pasta and make a creamy sauce.

 One Pan Shrimp Fettuccine Alfredo